-You know, like exploring the big, scary world on her own, or even visit a city for a few days alone!
+You know, like she goes exploring the big, scary world on her own, or even visit a city for a few days alone!
 Who does such a weird thing?
 Who would even think of doing that?

-*raises my hand*.
+*Raises my hand*.
 Me.
 I’ve spent time in Bangkok, Chiang Mai and Stockholm, all solo.
-And at least a few friends who travel overseas on their own too (but are not shouting about it the way I do, lololl).
+And at least a few friends who travel overseas on their own too (but are not shouting about solo travel the way I do, lololl).